sam81/BrainWave.jl/docs/API.md

 * `rec::Dict{String, Array{Real, 3}}`: The segmented recording.
 * `thresh::Union(Real, AbstractVector{Real})`: The threshold value(s).
-* `chans::array of ints`: The indexes of the channels on which to find artefacts.
+* `chans::AbstractVector{Int}`: The indexes of the channels on which to find artefacts.
-* `chanlabels::array of strings`: The labels of the channels on which to find artefacts.
+* `chanlabels::AbstractVector{String}`: The labels of the channels on which to find artefacts.
-*  `chanList::array of strings`: The names of all the channels.
+* `chanList::AbstractVector{String}`: The names of all the channels.

 #### Returns

+* `segsToReject::Dict{String,Array{Int64,1}}`: dictionary containing the list of segments to reject for each condition.

 #### Notes

 If neither channel indexes (`chans`) nor channel labels (`chanLabels`) for the channels on which to check artefacts are provided, then artefacts will be checked for on all channels.
-If channel indexes (`chans`) are provided, then channel labels (`chanLabels`) will be ignored.
-If channel labels (`chanLabels`) are given for the channels on which to check for artefacts, then a list containing the names of all available channels (`chanList`) must be provided as well.
+If channel labels (`chanLabels`) are given for the channels on which to check for artefacts, then an ordered list containing the names of all available channels (`chanList`) must be provided as well.

 `thresh` should be a list of threshold values, one for each channel to check.